syamdanda/Java-Interview-Preparation/README.md

 5. Are JVM’s Platform Independent <br/>
 6. Explain public static void main(String args[]) in Java <br/>
 7. Should the Main method declare compulsorily in all Java Classes <br/>
-8. How can we overload the Main Method in java
+8. How can we overload the Main Method in java<br/>
-9. How can declare final to the main method
+9. How can declare final to the main method<br/>
 10. Why Java is platform independent <br/>
 11. Why Java is not 100% Object-oriented <br/>
 12. What are the features in JAVA <br/>